ku-fpg/ku-fpg.github.io/index.md

 ### Joining the Group

+#### If you are already at KU

-New members (that are already at KU) are always welcome.
-Typically, at the graduate level you will need some experience in Haskell (for example, via EECS 776.
-Email Professor Gill for a discussion.
+New members are always welcome, however, at the graduate level you will need some experience in Haskell, for example, via EECS 776.
+Email Professor Gill for a discussion, explaining why functional programming is something you are interested in exploring.

+#### If you are not already at KU

 If you are not at KU, and are not planning on applying to KU, then please outline how you know Haskell, or another functional language.
 The lab does not offer scholarships to outside students, though we have people join from other graduate programs from time to time.
 Template requests for sponsorship without FP specifics will be deleted without acknowledgement.

+#### Common Misunderstandings

+* We are not a software engineering group.
+We use functional languages to solve problems, which *may* have a software engineering component.

+* There are no *funded* research openings right now.

 ### Collaborations and Other Activities